colinmarc/zodiac/README.md

 why is this different?
 ----------------------

-The way monkeypatching is done currently in some projects involves a lot of reproduced code.
-Without zodiac, you could write a patch module similar to the one before, importing functions like `create_connection` from the system `socket` library to match the interface.
+If you were to try monkeypatching without zodiac, you might do something like this:

 	import socket as _real
-	create_connection = _real.create_connection #et cetera
+	create_connection = _real.create_connection #etc

 	class socket(_real.socket):
 		def __init__(self, *args, **kwargs):